 Without having to set up any trigger events, reading into heatmap results, or watching countless user session videos, it tells you what you need to know to improve the Buying Journey on your website.
 It literally provides hands-on suggestions that tackle the specific bottlenecks on your website.

 When you know why you’re losing leads and you know what you can do to tackle those challenges then you can improve the buying journey on your website.
-With Pathmonk Metrics, you get all the buying journey data and actionable change suggestions at a glance so you can focus on creating a better Buying Journey for your visitors.
+With Pathmonk Intelligence, you get all the buying journey data and actionable change suggestions at a glance so you can focus on creating a better Buying Journey for your visitors.

 As you read this, Pathmonk’s AI is already learning from countless lead gen pages.
 SO once you plug it into your page you will immediately benefit from the AI suggestions without having to crunch numbers for countless hours to get to insights.

-Pathmonk Metrics is a simple, time-saving metrics tool that goes beyond the standard insights by identifying the health of the buying journey on your website.
+Pathmonk Intelligence is a simple, time-saving metrics tool that goes beyond the standard insights by identifying the health of the buying journey on your website.
 It provides you with actionable suggestions so you can address the hidden bottlenecks on your site.

 You don’t need to remove your current analytics provider but rather use Pathmonk Metrics alongside your other tools, see where you get the most actionable and impactful insights.
 Pathmonk Metrics is currently in beta, you spotted it early, request free access here.